QPMatrix/ChatMatrix/README.md

-# React Native ChatGPT Clone with Clerk & RevenueCat
+# React Native ChatGPT Clone with Clerk

 This is a React Native ChatGPT clone using [Clerk](https://go.clerk.com/wvMHe8T) for user authentication